 Early Notables of the Bappint family (pre 1700)

-More information is included under the topic Early Bappint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Bappint Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bappint family to the New World and Oceana
+Migration of the Bappint family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Bappint name or one of its variants: Mary Bavin who arrived in Virginia in 1650 and Thomas Bavin in 1750.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)